gsailer/sptygenre/README.md

 # sptygenre
-Analyse spotify playlists for generes.
+Analyse spotify playlists for genres.
 The genres are displayed in a wordcloud plot.
 Code works but is still "alpha" so use with precaution.